hilbix/suid/README.md

 - When sending pull requests, please stick to the license.
 (This is, abandon all Copyright from what you wrote.)

+Other conf?

+- For security reasons `suid` only uses `/etc/suid.conf`.

+- It would be very difficult to allow several different `suid` wrappers with autoconfig.
+So only one is supported.

 License?

 - See License below.